-The Union of Concerned Scientists, a group of over two thousand scientists, has concluded that global warming is beyond dispute, and already changing our climate.
 The last 30 years have seen the warmest surface temperatures in recorded history, and the past several years have been among the warmest on record.

 Scientists have concluded that human activity, primarily the burning of fossil fuels, is the major driving factor in global warming.
 Read: how global warming has developed.

 Global warming can be slowed, and stopped, with practical actions that yield a cleaner, healthier atmosphere.
 The question is: will we act soon enough?

 Ultimately it is up to each of us, as individuals and families, to take action to slow down and eventually reverse global warming through everyday awareness of our energy use, and attention to ways we can conserve electricity and minimize fossil fuel usage.

 What we can do